NoPause-io/nopause-python/README.md

 #### `Synthesis.astream()`

 Creates a dual-stream synthesis (asynchronous version).
+It will return a agenerator of `AudioChunk` objects.